 Believing that God brings hope in the midst of relationships, our great hope is for true healing and restoration for every young person.
 Debilitated people get fresh starts at Street Youth Ministries.

 WE ARE COMMITtED TO:

 Building personal relationships.
-We learn youth names, their unique stories and care for them accordingly.
+We learn youth names, their unique stories, and love on them accordingly.

-Restoring their sense of self-worth.
-We stick with them in spite of the roads they choose on their journeys.
+Affirming their inherent worth.
+We stick with them as they navigate the roads they face on their journeys.
 We grieve with them when they fail and delight in them when they succeed.
-We tell them often that they are worth a different life.
+We tell them often that they are worthy of a fulfilling life.